List of bus routes in Hong Kong: Disneyland routes

-Shuttle routes
+Chek Lap Kok Shuttle routes

 AsiaWorld–Expo special services

 These routes only depart for the AsiaWorld–Expo before large-scale events start, or return to the urban areas after large-scale events have ended.

 Lantau Island routes

 Bus routes that link different parts of Lantau are operated by the New Lantao Bus Company.

 Note that the service types "North-South Lantau" or "South Lantau" have different fare between weekdays and holidays, and routes labelled chartered service are only available to pre-booked packaged tours.

-Cross-Border routes
+Border shuttle routes

 These routes travel to border checkpoints at Lok Ma Chau station, Shenzhen Bay Port, Hong Kong–Zhuhai–Macau Bridge and Heung Yuen Wai Port.